 4. Get care and "feel worse at first and gradually get better" to arrive in a healthy place

-These are not only the 4 responses to chiropractic care they seem very similar to my mental health care.
+These four responses to chiropractic care seem very similar to my mental health care responses as well.
 I am seriously asking myself.
 Do I even want to heal?
 But more precisely, Do I want to go through the pain it takes to heal.
 Healing hurts.
 Remembering and having to deal with the past is painful, especially since I thought I was past all of that.
 Until recently, I didn't even realize that I was still holding on to bitterness from my past.
 Mostly because I simply wasn't forced to face it.

 God sees my hurt and he sees my hesitation.

 But I want to face it.
-I want to heal, even if it difficult.
+I want to heal, even if it's difficult.

 Most days are a battle.
 God is Good.
 God is good.
 God is good!